Netlia/documentation/partnerCommunication.md

 ## EventType transport

-Occurs when the device enters transport mode, which happens when a new battery is inserted or by using the command sent through the downlink API.
+Occurs when the device enters transport mode, which happens when a new battery is inserted or when an appropriate command is sent through the downlink API.

-The device in transport mode has very low power consumption and sends no messages.
-To wake up the device from transport mode the RESET button located on the PCB must be pressed.
+A device in the transport mode has very low power consumption and sends no messages.
+To wake the device up from transport mode the RESET button located on the PCB must be pressed.

-A sample of the sent event:
+A sample of the event:
 ```yaml
 {
     "ProtocolVersion": 1,